ctxswitch/shutter/README.md

 Version 0.0.7 adds forwarding capabilities to shutter.
 To upgrade the base template and add the new configuration files, use the following command:

     $ shutter --upgrade

+** Note: I didn't realize that there was a maximum prefix length for iptables logging before I packaged the gem.
+If you are installing from the gem, you will need to make a small change to the base.ipt file.
+Change the log prefix for the FORWARD chain to something less than 29 characters.
+It will be fixed the next time I push 0.0.8 to rubygems. (it's fixed in the master branch) **

 ## Usage